What is transformer cooling mean?

 (ODAF) Oil Directed Air Forced cooling

-What is Multistage Transformer Cooling System?
+What is a Multistage Transformer Cooling System?

-An electric transformer multistage cooling system is, a cooling system with cooling fans and oil pumps, work in stages depending on the transformer temperature.
+An electric transformer multistage cooling system is, a cooling system with cooling fans and oil pumps, that work in stages depending on the transformer temperature.

 The multistage cooling system is automatically controlled by temperature sensors based electrical panel.